This article was first published on 4 July 2017 and has been updated with information on new temporary provisions due to COVID-19.

 In Singapore, individuals or creditors can file bankruptcy applications if a person is unable to repay debts of at least $15,000.
-As of 31 May 2017, there were 18,034 bankrupts in Singapore.
-In 2016 alone, there were 2,704 bankruptcy applications and a further 1,645 bankruptcy orders.
+In 2019, there were 3,473 bankruptcy applications and a further 1,645 bankruptcy orders.
 From the start of 2020 to April, there have already been 1,438 bankruptcy applications and 397 bankruptcy orders made.

 Many of us may look at bankrupts as immoral or people who have taken the easy path out of their financial situations.
 This is untrue as going down this route often mean facing obstacles to making even simple choices in their daily lives, beyond just living with this stigma.

 New: COVID-19 (Temporary Measures) Act (Relief Measures For Bankrupts)